-Anne M. Hubbard to receives the 2024 Sower Award in the Humanities
+Mary C. López to receive the 2025 Sower Award in the Humanities

 About the Sower Award in the Humanities

-The 2024 Sower Award in the Humanities will be presented on September 24, 2024 at the benefit reception/dinner at Embassy Suites in Lincoln.
-This fundraising event will immediately precede the 29th Annual Governor’s Lecture in the Humanities at the Lied Center for Performing Arts in Lincoln.
+The 2025 Sower Award in the Humanities will be presented on October 21, 2025 at the 30th Annual Governor’s Lecture in the Humanities at the Holland Performing Arts Center in Omaha.

 Humanities Nebraska presents the Sower Award in the Humanities annually to honor an individual who has made a significant contribution to the public understanding of the humanities in Nebraska.
 This contribution can be made through any combination of time, expertise, or resources.
 The selection committee will consider how nominees have helped enrich the lives of Nebraskans through the humanities: history, literature, culture, philosophy, and all the ways we explore what it means to be human.